Roshinie/Roshinie/README.md

 <h4>About Me : </h4>

-<h3 align="center">I am a University Undergraduate with a great passion for Computer Science and Engineering.
+<h3 align="center">I am a Software Engineer at Enactor with a strong background in computer science.
 I am enthusiastic to gain new knowledge, skills, techniques and apply them in real world projects. :blush: </h3>
 <br>
+- 🔭 I’m currently working as a Software Engineer at Enactor

-- 🔭 I’m currently working on a blockchain project "NFT Tokenization and Rental Economy"
+- 🔭 I recently worked on a blockchain project "NFT Tokenization and Rental Economy"

 - 🌱 I’m currently learning **Machine Learning, Springboot, Solidity**